 Similarly, at what point should you entirely cut collision coverage and comprehensive insurance on an older car?
 It’s not an easy question to answer.

-I’m currently in this situation with my pickup truck, which is more than a decade old and is approaching the 200,000 mile mark – it has a pretty low Blue Book value at this point.
-It’s reached a point where my family feels uncomfortable driving it any significant distance at all, so I mostly just use it for local travel within fifty miles of my home (going to the library, getting groceries, and so on).
-We intend to replace it by early next summer.
+For example, take a pickup truck that is more than a decade old and is approaching the 200,000-mile mark.
+It has a low Blue Book value at this point, and the owner feels uncomfortable driving it any significant distance at all.
+The family intends to replace it by early next summer.

-Given that, it may in fact make sense for us to drop down to just liability coverage on the vehicle.
-This would save us several hundred dollars over the winter, and if something severe went wrong with it again, we’d simply go ahead and sell it.
+In this case, it may make sense for the owners to drop down to just liability coverage on the vehicle.
+This would save several hundred dollars, and if something severe went wrong with it again, the family would sell it.

 Ask yourself this honest question: if a significant repair needed to be done to your current vehicle, would that be the final push you need to replace it?
 If that’s the case, do you need collision or comprehensive coverage on that vehicle at all?